-Season two of Netflix’s smash hit series The Witcher isn’t set to debut until later this year, but the streaming platform is diving even deeper into the fantastical world.
-A limited prequel series is on the horizon.
+Season three of Netflix’s smash hit series The Witcher will not hit our screens until sometime in 2023; however, the streaming platform is diving even deeper into the fantastical world with a limited prequel series.
 The Witcher: Blood Origin’s announcement comes as the franchise dives deeper into witcher lore and the brotherhood.
 The upcoming spinoff is set more than a century before the flagship series, in the Elven world before human intrusion.

 Set 1200 years before Geralt of Rivia’s adventures throughout the continent, The Witcher: Blood Origin explores the long-forgotten tale of the first witchers.
 From the official Netflix logline:

-Set in an elven world 1200 years before the world of The Witcher, Blood Origin will tell a story lost to time – the origin of the very first Witcher, and the events that lead to the pivotal “conjunction of the spheres,” when the worlds of monsters, men, and elves merged to become one.
+“Set in an elven world 1,200 years before the world of The Witcher, Blood Origin will tell a story lost to time – the origin of the very first Witcher, and the events that lead to the pivotal “conjunction of the spheres,” when the worlds of monsters, men, and elves merged to become one.”

-Vikings actor Laurence O’Fuarain will lead the series.
-Queen & Slim star Jodie Turner-Smith was also cast in January, but Deadline reported in April that she left the project due to scheduling issues..
-She was set to play Éile, who Netflix describes as “a fierce warrior with the voice of a goddess.”
+On the heels of Yeoh’s casting, Variety reported that Sophia Brown would be joining the cast as Éile.
+(Queen & Slim star Jodie Turner-Smith was cast as Éile in January, but Deadline reported in April that she left the project due to scheduling issues.)
+Netflix describes Éile as “a fierce warrior with the voice of a goddess.”